 When visiting Athens, Greece with your kids, do not miss one of the most famous locations, The Acropolis of Athens.
 This historical location can easily take up your full day or you can shorten it to just a few hours.
 When traveling here with kids, I recommend planning for a full day.
 This article will give you the ability to have high level knowledge of the Acropolis of Athens and be able to quickly explain each architectural building and the significance of each structure.
 My hope is that this guide will help you as a starting point for your visit to the Acropolis of Athens with your kiddos, and have your kids inspired to learn more about the history of the Greek Gods and Goddesses.

-When planning out your visit to the Acropolis of Athens there are 2 distinct locations you can visit, Acropolis Hill and the Acropolis Museum.
+When planning out your visit to Athens don’t miss visiting Acropolis Hill and the Acropolis Museum.
 For this article we are going to focus on Acropolis Hill and what you should and need to know about this spectacular location.

 Visiting Acropolis Hill: